aws-cloudformation/cloudformation-guard/GRAMMAR.md

 # Overview
-Rulesets can be described by the following BNF:
+Rulesets can be described by the following ABNF:

 ```
 ruleset = 1*(line CRLF)